 Compared to all the species that fishermen target, it’s safe to say that sharks are one of the least popular.
 Shark fishing on the beach is more of a lost art in the surf fishing world, where only a dedicated few seek them out.
 To many surf fishermen, disappointment often ensues when they see a shark at the end of their line.
 Why?
 Well, they tend to ruin rigs, ruin bait, break the line, and even take too much time to fight and reel in.
 Not to mention they have sharp teeth and have to be handled very carefully.
 In short—a nice shark can really cause a ruckus on a calm day.
-Although, it is this bit ruckus that attracts shark fishermen to the beach.
+Well—it’s this bit of ruckus that attracts shark fishermen to the beach!
 When the big bluefish, redfish, and stripers vacate the surf during the summer months, some of the biggest thrills can come from a shark encounter.
 For a beginner, this a great time to be introduced to our prehistoric friends.
 With a little bit of wit and know-how, shark fishing is not difficult, and they offer a great opportunity for making a dull summer day on the surf come alive.

 A Note on Shark Size